Last Updated on: 12th October 2023, 09:44 pm

 Loss of Bounce

 A loss of bounce is another sign that a basketball needs replacing.
 Over time, the air pressure inside the ball can decrease, causing it to lose its bounce.
-When a basketball has lost its bounce, it can make it more difficult to dribble and shoot accurately.
+This can make it more difficult to dribble and shoot accurately.

-In conclusion, watching for signs of wear and tear on your basketball is important.
+In conclusion, it is important to watch for signs of wear and tear on your basketball.
 Fading or peeling graphics, flat spots on the ball, and a loss of bounce are all signs that it may be time to replace your basketball.
-By replacing your basketball when necessary, you can ensure that you’re playing with safe, functional equipment that helps you perform at your best.
+By replacing your basketball when necessary, you can ensure you’re playing with safe, functional equipment that helps you perform at your best.

 Physical Damage